RoamGuru Roam Guru

 Free Entry: Under 18, EU students under 26

-Housed in a former Bernardine monastery, this overlooked gem presents traditional Burgundian life through meticulously crafted dioramas.
-The 19th-century shop reconstructions—complete with wax figures in period dress—offer a fascinating glimpse into pre-industrial France.
+Housed in a former Bernardine monastery, this overlooked museum presents traditional Burgundian life through 19th-century dioramas.
+The shop reconstructions—complete with wax figures in period dress—could be gimmicky, but they're executed with care that makes them genuinely moving.

 Address: 4 Rue des Bons Enfants, 21000 Dijon